Neurological diseases

 In the most severe cases, the animal will appear stuporous and may even enter a coma.

-It must be noted that the lack of closure of the fontanelles is not sufficient criterion for diagnosis.
+It must be noted that the lack of closure of the fontanelles is not a sufficient criterion for diagnosis.
 This is because in toy dog breeds it is not uncommon for the fontanelles to remain open.
-In addition, some of the above mentioned symptoms are common signs of other conditions, therefore, a veterinary diagnosis will be necessary.
+Furthermore, some of the above-mentioned symptoms are common signs of other conditions; therefore, a veterinary diagnosis will be necessary.

 Hydrocephalus in dogs: treatment

 Hydrocephalus in dogs diagnosis can only be done by a veterinarian.
-This diagnosis will require a cranial radiographs, ventricle ultrasound, computed tomography or an MRI (magnetic resonance imaging).
+This diagnosis will require cranial radiographs, ventricle ultrasound, computed tomography, or an MRI (magnetic resonance imaging).
 The tests performed will vary on the patient and symptoms.
-Since hydrocephalus in dogs can be an acquired, the relevant tests must also be done to target an underlying cause.
+Since hydrocephalus in dogs can be acquired, the relevant tests must also be done to target an underlying cause.

-Treatment of hydrocephaluys in dogs is generally aimed at controlling intracranial pressure, decreasing the production of cerebrospinal fluid and alleviating present symptoms.
+Treatment of hydrocephalus in dogs is generally aimed at controlling intracranial pressure, decreasing the production of cerebrospinal fluid, and alleviating present symptoms.
 A dog needs to first be stabilized with the use of corticosteroids and diuretics.
 In extreme cases, surgery may be necessary to drain the fluid in the brain.
 It will also be necessary to schedule a veterinary follow-up.

 Hydrocephalus in dogs: prognosis